mostafazhrn/manifold_mikhail_bot/README.md

-# 🚀 ZIZO Bot — Intelligent Manifold Trading Agent
+# 🚀 A super Intelligent Manifold Trading Agent

 A fully customizable, GUI-enabled, ML-powered and LLM-augmented trading bot for Manifold Markets.
 By default, it targets markets created by MikhailTal, but can be configured to trade on any creator, category, or tag.

-ZIZO Bot combines machine learning, local LLM reasoning, market-pattern analysis, and optional internet-augmented intelligence to deliver highly accurate predictions and automated trading.
+This Bot combines machine learning, local LLM reasoning, market-pattern analysis, and optional internet-augmented intelligence to deliver highly accurate predictions and automated trading For low to zero cost for running it.

 ## 📦 Features
 ### ✔ Machine-Learning-powered predictions